h8moss/progress-tracker/README.md

 2. Download the latest version of the application.
 3. Run the installer and follow the prompts.

-### Other Platforms (Linux and macOS)
+### Other Platforms (Linux and MacOS)
 > [!WARNING]
 > The application has only been tested on Windows and was designed with Windows in mind.
 It may or may not work correctly on other systems.
 >
-> There are currently no official releases for Linux or macOS.
+> There are currently no official releases for Linux or MacOS.
 However, if there's sufficient user interest in testing and bug reporting, we may consider creating official releases for these platforms in the future.

-While there are no pre-built releases for Linux or macOS, it is possible to build the project from source:
+While there are no pre-built releases for Linux or MacOS, it is possible to build the project from source:

 1. Clone the repository:
    ```bash